 A British medical study found that 1 in 3 cases of cancer is initially misdiagnosed.
 However, more than 60% of cancer specialists believed that the misdiagnosis rate was only 10%.
 Moreover, every medical malpractice lawsuit was associated with 7.6 patients suffering from the consequences of physician error.

-Furthermore, statistics from the American Cancer Society indicate that 1 in 8 women is likely to develop breast cancer.
+Furthermore, the American Cancer Society statistics indicate that 1 in 8 women is likely to develop breast cancer.
 2018 data indicate that 2,66,120 women are predicted to develop the condition, and about 50,000 may die from the disease.
 A US-based study indicated that only half of the cases were correctly diagnosed, and a third were misdiagnosed as normal.
 A misdiagnosis resulted in women receiving dangerous treatments such as invasive procedures.

-How Complex is a Process of Preventing Misdiagnosis
+How Complex is a Process of Preventing Misdiagnosis?

 In all these cases, the root cause of misdiagnosis was the use of wrong diagnostic criteria, missing a potential symptom, or misunderstanding the presentation of symptoms.
 A wrong diagnosis resulted in a treatment that failed to address the cause of the underlying problem.
 That explains the cost incurred in terms of financial losses, loss of lives, suffering, prolonged illness, and injury.
 A patient may contribute to an accurate diagnosis by asking the right questions and providing enough information about the underlying condition in the form of lab reports, medical history, medication information, and progress charts.